Charter

 3. Responsibilities

-3.1 Individual Responsibilities of Members
+3.1 Responsibilities of Individual Members

 Every Member of the Authority must: